quicophy/quimb-qaoa/README.md

 # QAOA-QUIMB

-This librairy implements an optimized version of the Quantum Approximate Optimization Algorithm (QAOA) and various extensions with Quimb.
+This library implements an optimized version of the Quantum Approximate Optimization Algorithm (QAOA) and various extensions with Quimb.

 ## Installation